memgraph/docs/docs/how-to-guides/manage-user-privileges.md

   * Privilege to connect to [Memgraph monitoring server](/reference-guide/monitoring-server.md) (`WEBSOCKET`)
   * Privilege to show and terminate transactions (`TRANSACTION_MANAGEMENT`).
   * Privilege to change storage mode (`STORAGE_MODE`).
+  * Privilege to manage multiple databases (`MULTI_DATABASE_USE` to list and switch the databases, `MULTI_DATABASE_EDIT` to create and delete databases and all the other queries for managing multi-tenancy )

 If you are unfamiliar with any of these commands, you can look them up in our [Cypher manual](/cypher-manual).